Technological fix: Intermediate technology

-Is usually small-scale and cheap technologies that are usually seen in developing countries.
-The capital to build and create these technologies are usually low, yet labour is high.
+Intermediate technology is usually small-scale and inexpensive, typically found in developing countries.
+The capital to build and create these technologies is usually low, yet labour is high.
 Local expertise can be used to maintain these technologies making them very quick and effective to build and repair.
 An example of an intermediate technology can be seen by water wells, rain barrels and pumpkin tanks.

 Appropriate technologies

 Technology that suits the level of income, skills and needs of the people.
 Therefore, this factor encompasses both high and low technologies.

 An example of this can be seen by developing countries that implement technologies that suit their expertise, such as rain barrels and hand pumps.
 These technologies are low costing and can be maintained by local skills, making them affordable and efficient.
 However, to implement rain barrels in a developed country would not be appropriate, as it would not suit the technological advancement apparent in these countries.
 Therefore, appropriate technological fixes take into consideration the level of development within a country before implementing them.